 Change takes concerted, sustained efforts to ensure it is successful, regardless of whether it is individual change, small group / departmental change, or institution-wide change.
 Unless these efforts have a sense of urgency around a shared vision for the needed change, they are doomed to fail.

-A great example of this is last year’s COVID shutdown.
+A great example is the COVID shutdown.
 Faculty, understanding the urgency, converted their courses to online in record time – some in less than a week!

-A sense of urgency.
-And that trumps resistance to change.
+A sense of urgency; that trumps resistance to change.

 Now that the pandemic is waning (at least a little), will resistance to change rear its ugly head?

 Which goes to three of the most critical foundational pieces around change.